KaveIO/Eskapade/docs/source/tutorial_data_mimic.rst

 ^^^^^^^^^^^^
 The mimic report link will create a standard eskapade style pdf report.
 The report includes per variable:
  - A stacked histogram plot showing before and after the resampling
- - A stacked histogram plot of the copula space and a normal distribution
+ - A stacked histogram plot of the data per variable in the copula space and a normal distribution
  - A correlation matrix of numeric values before and after resimulation

 Each variable page also contains the chi-square values comparing before and afer the resampling (also see Chi-square_).
 For each variable, there is a table containing several values.
 The values correspond the chisquare calculation done on a 1D histogram of the variable itself, and done on 2D histograms of two variables as listed in the table.

 **Example:**
-On the page of variable 'd'
+On the page of variable *d*

 +--+--------+---------+----+
 |  | Chi2   |p-value  |dof |